Emmanuel Mallia: Legal career

 Mallia lectured Criminal Law and Criminal Procedure at the University of Malta.

 Mallia holds posts as legal advisor to a number of Companies and Employers' Associations.
 He has served as president of the Casino Maltese for eight years, and four years Vice President to the Malta Red Cross.
 He sat on committees set up under the auspices of the Council of Europe.
 Mallia was also a member of the executive committee and Council of the Malta Football Association and the Car Racing Association, and President of the Pembroke Basketball Club.

 Mallia is the founder member and the senior managing partner of a law firm, situated at Msida, Malta called, Emmanuel Mallia & Associates established in 1980.
 He has formed part of defence teams in international criminal trials held in the United Kingdom, the Netherlands and Italy, foremost the Lockerbie Trial.

 Mallia is a member of the Camera degli'Avvocati, the International Bar Association and the American Bar Association.

 Politics

 Mallia contested Malta's general elections for the first time in March 2013 on the Labour Party ticket and was elected in the 9th district (Ħal Għargħur, L-Imsida, San Ġwann, Is-Swieqi, Ta' Xbiex) and district 10 (Il-Gżira, Pembroke, San Ġiljan, Tas-Sliema).

-He announced his candidature at the Labour Party General Conference in January 2012 when he was invited to address this assembly on the last day, just before the closing speech of the leader Joseph Muscat.
+He announced his candidature at the Labour Party General Conference in January 2012.